dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 In computer science, the Sethi–Ullman algorithm is an algorithm named after Ravi Sethi and Jeffrey D. Ullman, its inventors, for translating abstract
 6 KB (874 words) - 10:33, 22 December 2017

-Force-directed graph drawing (redirect from Spring based algorithm) Force-directed graph drawing algorithms are a class of algorithms for drawing graphs in an aesthetically-pleasing way.
-Their purpose is to position the
-18 KB (2,257 words) - 19:04, 2 January 2019

 Viola–Jones object detection framework (redirect from Viola-Jones algorithm) quite acceptable.
 The characteristics of Viola–Jones algorithm which make it a good detection algorithm are: Robust – very high detection rate (true-positive
 14 KB (1,980 words) - 15:44, 30 March 2019